 Finally, the Division considers in-depth reviews of rate filings by PICD consulting actuaries to be investigations.
-In FY19, actuarial consultants reviewed fifty-eight (58) new filings, twenty-three (23) of which were continuing filing investigations from FY18.
-PICD investigated an additional eighteen (18) rate filings internally in FY19.
+In FY20, actuarial consultants reviewed fifty-eight (58) new filings, twenty-three (23) of which were continuing filing investigations from FY19.
+PICD investigated an additional eighteen (18) rate filings internally in FY20.

-The Division did not intervene in any consumer hearings in FY19, although it conducted extensive investigation into cases involving resolution of claims, non-renewals of policies and policyholder access to policy documents.32 The Division also monitored several matters in which a homeowner requested an administrative hearing, and observed several administrative hearings.
+The Division intervened in one (1) consumer hearing in FY20 and conducted extensive investigation into cases involving resolution of claims, non-renewals of policies and policyholder access to policy documents.30 The Division also monitored several matters in which a homeowner requested an administrative hearing and observed several administrative hearings.